Non-Dual &

 • Learning to be present with discomfort without immediately trying to escape it

-Getting started with mindfulness
+Getting started

-Who can benefit from mindfulness-based approaches?
+Who can benefit from non-dual & mindfulness-based approaches?

-Mindfulness can be helpful if you:
+This approach can be helpful if you:

 • Feel overwhelmed by your emotions or thoughts